More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

 SEO KPIs - The Conclusion

-First of all, think about your goals and what you want to achieve with your website.
+First, think about what your goals are for your website and what you want to achieve with it.
 Ask yourself questions like: How do more users convert to customers in my online store?
 How do I get more readers to my site?
 How big is the potential in my area?
 How do users stay longer on my website?

 Always base the selection of the appropriate SEO KPIs on your goals and your business.
 Create your own SEO strategy, only then you can react to changes promptly and provide your users with high quality and valuable content.